-Some parts of this operation were still a work in progress at the mid–2011 opening, but are just a matter of time.
-A marina on the water will be home to those visiting on their yacht and a ferry will shuttle guests to a private island beach club on a Pacific island where the water is clear and the sand is white, with a restaurant and bar on site.
+A marina on the water is home to those visiting on their yacht and a ferry shuttles guests to a private island beach club on a Pacific island where the water is clear and the sand is white, with a restaurant and bar on site.

 Web Address: www.trumppanamahotel.com

 Review by Timothy Scott, photos courtesy of Trump Ocean Club and Adriana Hoyos Interior Design